taraprasad73/competitive-programming-practice/CP4/Chapter 3/Dynamic Programming/Max 1D-2D Range Sum/shortsell.md

  * Every day, we have to make a choice whether to continue with the current decision, i.e,
  * selling the stocks on day x, or discard that choice and sell in current day instead.
  * We do the latter if on selling, the amount received is greater than the amountInHand.
  * The logic is greedy, similar to Kadane, i.e., it is better to continue with a high amount in hand.
+ * In Kadane, the equivalent decision is when we set the sum to 0, discarding all the previous array
+ * entries, if the sum dips below 0.
  */
 void solve() {
     ll quantity = 100;